 So what does this mean for the artist?
 It means that your art is more than just play time with the paints.
 For many of us there are vital consequences for discontinuing the work we do.
 I believe there are more depressive artists out there than we know.
 I often have artists tell me how they were so miserable in their previous work environments.
 They found a whole new world when they began creating.
 I also see a lot of people who deal with depression but never found the creative part of their spirits.
 They think its just a waste of time to make anything.
 Why bother?

 But it is important and it can be the pivot that keeps us sane, productive and happy.

 So like drugs, we sometimes have to create a routine around our creativity.
 With routine, we force ourselves into a schedule.
 Routines are easier to follow than random stops into the studio when we are feeling low.
 If you suffer from depression, then make yourself a routine.
 Don't focus so much on "what" you create.
 Make your focus on just doing it.
 Put aside issues of quality, originality or lack of skills.
 None of those things are important for this.
 Its the raw act of creation that is crucial and which changes moods.

 A lot of people say "I can't create anything.
 I have no skills".
 With any other aspect of art I would say that skill is super important.
 Its not for this.
-You don't have to be a connoisseur of fine foods in order to eat a hamburger.
+You don't have to be a connoisseur of fine foods in order to eat.
 But you will die if you eat nothing at all.
 If nothing else, grab a tube of paint and stick your thumb in it and finger paint.
 I am sure there are studies done of the release of chemicals to the brain when we create, although I admit its not my area of expertise.
 But creativity IS my area of expertise.
 And I tell you as a depressive and an artist that creating can and will change your body chemistry.
 But only if you force yourself to try it.